 As human populations have grown and become more technologically advanced, we’ve taken a larger toll on the rest of the natural world.
 We’ve encroached on (and sometimes wiped out) the habitats of other species; we’ve released pollutants into the air, soil, fresh water, and oceans; and we’ve even changed the atmosphere and climate.
-These changes are beginning to disrupt Earth’s systems at global scales — and are occurring rapidly.
-Because of our burning of fossil fuels, carbon dioxide levels are rising faster than they ever have at any point in Earth’s history.10 It’s no surprise then that extinction rates have risen substantially in the last 500 years.
+These changes are disrupting Earth’s systems at global scales — and are occurring rapidly.
+Because of our burning of fossil fuels, carbon dioxide levels are rising faster than they ever have at any point in Earth’s history.10 It’s no surprise then that extinction rates have risen drastically in the last 500 years.

 Want to learn more about how climate change affects life on Earth?
 Check out the following Understanding Evolution resources: